rflumerfelt/Digital-Reservoir/README.md

       a.
 Vertical wells using Voronio polygons
       b.
 Horizontal wells using a tangent to the horizontal axis
 4. Python scripts for latitude/longitude x/y coordinate transformations
+5. Python scripts for correlating fluid PVT properties
-5. Python scripts for loading Enverus csv output files
+6. Python scripts for loading Enverus csv output files to a staging database